edwin-adams/Cravate-app/readme.md

 6. Food truck details can be added by vendors.
 7. Vendors are prompted to login before they can edit their dishes or perform any other action.
-8. Vendors can toggle dishes between available and unavailable, add new dishes to the menu, change their starting or ending times, and update their location.
+8. The vendors have the ability to switch the status of their dishes from available to unavailable, modify the menu by adding new dishes, adjust the start and end times of their services, and update their location.

 <figure align="center">
   <img src="images/vendor_homepage.jpeg" alt="Vendor Homepage" height="400" />